-Delicate trout pieces in an incredibly aromatic onion, garlic and white wine sauce.
-Can be served hot with polenta or boiled potatoes or at room temperature with crusty white bread.
+Delicate trout pieces in an incredibly aromatic onion, garlic, and white wine sauce.
+It can be served hot with polenta or boiled potatoes or at room temperature with crusty white bread.

 After the Easy Skillet White Fish Fillet in Tomato Sauce and the Oven-Baked Pike with Vegetables and White Wine, this Aromatic Skillet Trout with Onions and Whole Peppercorns is the third fish recipe in a row on Where Is My Spoon.
 Well, I am in the middle of a Dobrogea series, a Romanian territory at the Black Sea and the Danube Delta, so no better time to post fish recipes, I suppose.